What is Machine Learning (ML)?

 Are ML and AI the same?
 Yes and no. Machine Learning is a subfield or application of Artificial Intelligence.
 In turn, ML is part of AI.
 The notion behind AI is that computers can learn with existing decision-making examples.
 As a result, we can build intelligent machines that can perform human tasks.
 Since AI is quite broad, it's divided into many subfields.
 In addition, these may also have their own subfields.
 Some Artificial Intelligence subfields are speech processing, fuzzy language, neural networks, and robotics.
 And, of course, Machine Learning.

 What sets Machine Learning apart from AI is that ML can evolve.
 AI aims to get computers to simulate human behavior.
 Meanwhile, ML focuses on computers learning automatically without previous programming.
-If you want to learn more about AI, particularly Software Development, look at this article!
+If you want to learn more about AI in Software Development, check our article about it!

 Like ML is a subfield of AI, Deep Learning (DL) is a sub-field of Machine Learning.
 Deep Learning's basis is artificial neural networks.
 These networks share the same principles as biological ones.
 Consequently, they learn to perform tasks based on datasets and examples.
 Here, neural networks need more than three processing layers to extract higher-level features.
 Although ML and DL have vast connections, we can still point out some differences.